- Dr Magnus Course

 - Kinship and personhood

 - Symbolic and semiotic approaches to human life

 Magnus Course's research is concerned with the relations between kinship, personhood, power, language and land.
 He completed his PhD on kinship and personhood among the Mapuche of southern Chile at the London School of Economics in 2005, and the ensuing monograph was published by University of Illinois Press in 2011 as Becoming Mapuche: Person and Ritual in Indigenous Chile.
 The Spanish translation will be published by Editores Pehuen in 2017.
 He is the author of many academic articles on a variety of topics, as well as two edited collections, one (with Suzanne Oakdale) on indigenous autobiographies in lowland South America, the other (with Maya Mayblin) on new anthropological approaches to sacrifice.
-He is currently in the early stages of new research on the intersections between fishing and Gaelic culture in the Outer Hebrides of Scotland.
+For the past four years, he has been working on the intersection of fishing and Gaelic culture in the Outer Hebrides of Scotland.
 He recently started new research exploring changing attitudes to death and the afterlife in Naples.